 3. Use a Rotomolded Cooler

 I highly recommend the YETI Tundra, not only that it is great with insulation, it’s crazy durable too.
-The only downside is, they’re expensive.
-You can check the price on Amazon.
+The only downside is, that they’re expensive.
+You can check the price on Amazon or direct from YETI.

 4. Freeze Everything